-(Open educa-decorate-Fire) Print, laminate, and cut out the various items.
-Use them to decorate your daycare and set the mood for the theme.
+(Open educa-decorate-Fire) Print, laminate, and cut out the illustrations.
+Use them to decorate your walls and set the mood for the theme.

 (Open garland-Fire) Print the illustrations.
 Let children decorate them.
 Cut them out and hang them within your daycare or near your daycare entrance to create a garland.